 Research by Dr. Charles Gerba found the average light switch harbored 70 times more bacteria than a public toilet seat.
 Common microbes including fecal bacteria like E. coli are easily transmitted via light switches due to poor hand hygiene.

-To control contagion, disinfect light switches at minimum once daily or after heavy use periods.
-Hospital-grade disinfectants kill pathogens with a minimum of 60% alcohol content or EPA-approved virucides.
-Place sway signs reminding people to sanitize their hands after switch use.
+Controlling contagion requires disinfecting light switches at minimum once daily or after heavy use periods.
+Hospital-grade disinfectants containing at least 60% alcohol content or EPA-approved virucides kill pathogens effectively.
+Consider placing reminder signs encouraging people to sanitize hands after switch use.

 Homeowners should make a habit of wiping switches weekly along with doorknobs using effective disinfecting wipes.
 In public settings, provide sanitizing supplies and post signage near switches prompting proper usage environmental cleaning, and hand hygiene.

-Cell phones provide a surveillance surface for microbes.
-A device travels everywhere with its owner, even to the bathroom, and accumulates grime rapidly.
-The typical phone collects dozens of strains of bacteria along with viruses, fungi, and parasites according to research by the American Society of Microbiology.
+Cell phones and remote controls provide perfect surfaces for microbes.
+Your phone travels everywhere, even to the bathroom, accumulating grime rapidly.
+The American Society of Microbiology found that typical phones collect dozens of bacterial strains along with viruses, fungi, and parasites.

-The diverse microbes harbored on phones pose infection risks made worse by contact with faces and hands.
-Viruses like influenza readily spread through phones via droplets from coughing or sneezing onto screens.
-Fungal pathogens including yeasts and molds also inhabit phones, potentially causing skin infections with contact.
+These devices pose infection risks through frequent face and hand contact.
+Influenza viruses spread readily through phones via droplets from coughing or sneezing onto screens.
+Fungal pathogens, including yeasts and molds, also inhabit these devices, potentially causing skin infections.

-To protect health, disinfect phones frequently, especially during illness outbreaks.
+Protect your health by disinfecting phones and remotes frequently, especially during illness outbreaks.
 Use isopropyl alcohol or chlorine wipes suitable for electronics.
-Avoid liquid sprays which can harm phones.
-Phone case wipes now offer a handy sanitizing solution while on the go.
-Treat phones at least weekly and after possible contamination events.
+Liquid sprays can harm devices, so stick to wipes.
+Phone case sanitizers offer convenient on-the-go solutions.
+Treat devices at least weekly and immediately after possible contamination events.

 #4: Bathroom Surfaces